Search number: 005939360 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 024.31+Mawer: The Vikings 124: (in a list of Scandinavian elements in English placenames) '-KELD.
 O.N. kelda, well, spring'

-024.31+Tory Island off Irish coast; it was said that rats cannot live there and that mainlanders used earth from the island against rat infestations
+024.31+it was said of Tory Island, a small island off the northern coast of Ireland, that rats could not live there and that mainlanders used earth from the island against rat infestations

 024.32the varmints and have all you want, pouch, gloves, flask, bricket,